aaburamadan/NIST-AES-Python/README.md

 # License
 This project can be used freely for all purposes.
 Authors must be credited.

-Authors are not responsible for any misuse of the code.
+Authors are not responsible for any misuse of the code, and give no warranty or guarantee of any kind.